sean5446/waveshare-epaper/README.md

 `python3 stock_test_screens.py`

-To actually run the code on the raspi, use
+To run indefintely on the raspi, use:

-`python3 stock.py`
+`nohup python3 epaper.py > /dev/null &`